Subconscious Reprogramming

 In other words, our subconscious minds can make us suffer deeply.
 Or, it’s the reason we are living our most aligned, expansive, joyful life.

 The theta brainwave is the essential key to healing our subconscious minds.
 We are in theta while under hypnosis and while in meditation.
-Yet, this is also the primary brainwave we are in, in the first seven years of life.
+Yet, this is also the primary brainwave we are in during the first seven years of life.
 This is where our healing work begins.

-Whatever you wish to call it, subconscious work can help with: self-love, enoughness, worthiness, letting go, setting boundaries, acceptance, confidence, aligning with your purpose, partnership, chronic illness, vulnerability, fears, abundance, aging, forgiveness, overcoming traumas, feeling safe, creativity and connection to Source—just to name a few.
+self-love, enoughness, worthiness, letting go, setting boundaries, acceptance, confidence, aligning with your purpose, partnership, chronic illness, vulnerability, fears, abundance, aging, forgiveness, overcoming traumas, feeling safe, creativity and connection to Source—just to name a few.

-Removing negative and limiting beliefs requires two things; an open mind and an open heart.
+Removing negative and limiting beliefs requires two things—an open mind and an open heart.
 There is absolutely no limit to the level of personal transformation that can be met!

-Who is this work not for?
 Those who are unwilling to take accountability for their healing and victim mentality are not (ready) candidates for this work.

 As long as there is a willingness for change and a readiness for growth, this technique is for everyone.